 Seeking your next adrenaline-pumping adventure?
 Test your endurance and strength while pushing your resolve to the limit with motocross racing.
 Death-defying stunts, like leaps, turns and high-speed landings, require riders to instantly respond to how their bike performs on ruts, holes and bumps.
 Invigoratingly dangerous and endlessly exciting, motocross tracks are made of up hills, dirt roads, sharp turns and muddy paths.

 Equipping yourself with a motocross bike and gear is a good start, but driving around a field or a shoddy track isn’t going to give you the rush you crave.
-Whether you’re looking for easy courses for kids and beginners, intermediate tracks to hone your skills or extreme terrain with hills, jumps and sharp turns, there are plenty to choose from in the UK.
-Since it can be difficult to know where to practice and train, we’ve compiled an in-depth guide to UK motocross tracks.
-We’ll be updating this list as new tracks and information become available.
+Whether you’re looking for easy courses for kids and beginners, intermediate tracks to hone your skills, or extreme terrain with hills, jumps and sharp turns, there are plenty motocross track to choose from in the UK.
+Here are 10 tracks that are dominating the motocross scene in the UK.

 This purpose-built motocross practice facility based in Worcestershire has features to challenge all abilities.
 Approximately 1,200 meters in length, the dirt track has obstacles like bowl turns, drop-offs, ski jumps, step-ups, tabletops and whoops.
 The wood-chipped surface means the track is rideable in practically all conditions, unless it’s very wet.
 (P.S.
 Apex started the wood-chipped track “movement” in the UK when other tracks still had a clay or sand base.)
 Thanks to constant grading and circuit changes (a necessity because the surface can get rough after just one day), the track will be in perfect condition whenever you ride it.
 Facilities include a first aid station and a paddock area.